top of page

 CLOSED FOR SUMMER - at the Christ Church Gabriola

-In partnership with the Gabriola Agricultural Association Co-Op, this program supports both low-income community members and farmers.
-Low income seniors and families with children under 18 are given free coupons that they can redeem on select items from farmers at the local market.
+In partnership with the Gabriola Agricultural Association Co-Op, this program supports both lower-income community members and farmers.
+Lower income seniors and families with children under 18 are given coupons that they can redeem on select items from farmers at the local market.

 Agri-CO-OP-logo-sm.png